 Review Your Credit Report

-Get a copy of your credit report from the three major credit bureaus – Experian, TransUnion and Equifax.
+Get a copy of your credit report from the three major credit bureaus – Experian, TransUnion, and Equifax.
+Each credit bureau must provide you with a free credit report every year.
+If you request a credit report from each credit bureau every four months, you can get reports without paying for them.
 Review each credit report in its entirety and note any negative but accurate information that appears.
-For example, you may be overextended if many delinquent accounts or missed payments are listed in your credit profile.
+For example, you may be overextended if your credit profile is filled with many delinquent accounts or missed payments.
+It may be a sign to dial back with your credit cards and focus on the few cards that provide the most value.

 Look at Your Credit Utilization and Payment History

 Does your payment history indicate that you’ve made all your monthly payments on time?
 Are all of your accounts in good standing?
 Is the credit utilization rate on your credit cards at an acceptable level – preferably at or below 30 percent?
-You could have too many credit cards if you cannot answer yes to both of these questions.
+These are the most important questions to use when framing your current credit card management.
+Credit utilization and payment history are the two most critical components of your score, making up 65% of your score.
+Having bad payment history and credit utilization can result in poor credit.
+It’s not worth having multiple credit cards open if these two areas need significant improvement.

 Inquire What Your Credit Card Company Thinks